Structure, Functionality, and Bioceramics - Design Principles for High Performance

 plt.show()

-# Comparison of final grain size
+# Compare the final grain size

 G_final_conv = grain_growth(6, 1300+273.15, D0_grain, Ea_grain, G0, n)